How to buy MadeSafeCoin online

 Step 2.
 Find a MaidSafeCoin exchange

-If you don’t have the time or energy to earn MaidSafeCoins (and let’s face it, who has?), it’s easy to jump online and buy MaidSafeCoin in exchange for some good old Bitcoin (you can’t currently buy MaidSafeCoin for fiat currency).
-There aren’t loads of places to buy MAID, but we found a couple of trustworthy exchanges you should check out:
+If you don’t have the time or energy to earn MaidSafeCoins, it’s easy to jump online and find an exchange.
+There aren’t loads of exchanges around that offer MAID, but we found a couple of trustworthy options you should check out:

-- Bcbitcoin: Based in the UK and offering an impressive line-up of coins, Bcbitcoin is a great place to start if you’re looking to buy MaidSafeCoina or any other niche cryptocurrency.
+- Bcbitcoin: Based in the UK and offering an impressive line-up of coins, Bcbitcoin is a great place to start if you’re looking for MaidSafeCoin or any other niche cryptocurrency.

 - Coinswitch: When you want an easy-to-use exchange that’s also reputable, look no further than Coinswitch.
 You don’t need to set up an account to use Coinswitch, so you’ll be buying in no time.